 - write words

-If you have aphasia, a speech-language pathologist can help identify your specific communication disabilities.
-During your examination, they’ll test your ability to:
+If you have aphasia, a speech-language pathologist can help identify specific communication disabilities.
+During the examination, they’ll test your ability to:

 - speak clearly